kurtdevocht/mBot-Hap/README.md

 - **NOTE** - On Windows, running python.exe might launch the Microsoft Store App.
 If so, use the Windows search bar to find "Manage app execution aliases" and disable the python aliases.

 ## Create a network
-If you want to play together, a seperate computer is needed for each mBot.
+If you want to play together, a separate computer is needed for each mBot.
 On each laptop the installation procedure needs to be repeated.

-UDP multicasting is used to synchronise the computers.
+UDP multicasting is used to synchronize the computers.
 Fot this, the computers need to be on the same network.
 This does not work on all networks, so a dedicated router or hotspot might be needed.
 An internet connection is not necessary.

 **Nerd-tip:** I'ts quite easy to hack the game by intercepting the broadcasted UDP messages 🤓
 ## Controlling the game